sptrakesh/http-router/README.md

 [nghttp2](https://www.nghttp2.org/documentation/libnghttp2_asio.html).
 * Supports static and parametrised URI paths.
 * Parameters (slugs) are represented curly brace enclosed name `{param}`.
+  * Curly brace form was chosen in favour of `:param` for sorting purpose.
+  * Sorting with `{` also means use of non-ascii characters in path will have inconsistent behaviour.
 * Templated on the **Response** type and an input **UserData**.
 * Function based routing.
 Successful matches are *routed* to the specified *callback* function.